Mani007/adv_js/conditionals/Readme.md

 - ! not operator
 - && and operator   Both true
 - || or operator  One of them true
+#### Logical binary operator in JS
+Although logical operator look simple but behind the scene it can be very challenging for some operations.
+- ! not operator
+- & binary and operator   Both true
+- | binary or operator  One of them true
 #### Truthy and Falsy values in JS
 - Fasly value in JS are null, ''(empty string), undefined, 0(zero)  and NaN
 - except the falsy value every thing in primitive datatype are truthy values